Minimal two-spheres of low index in manifolds of positive complex sectional curvature: Introduction

 where $K(\sigma )$ is the complex sectional curvature of $\sigma $, $e(f)$ is the energy density of $f$ and $dA$ is the element of area on $S^2$ when the $S^2$ is given the canonical Riemannian metric of constant curvature and total area one.

-The Riemann-Roch Theorem (see \cite{MM} or \cite{Mo2}) allows us to estimate the dimension of the space of solutions to the equation $\bar \partial V = 0$, and if the complex sectional curvature is positive, this enables us to give a lower bound on the {\em Morse index\/} of $f$, which by definition is the maximum dimension of a complex linear space of sections of ${\bf E} = f^*TM \otimes {\mathbb C}$ on which $d^2E(f)$ is negative definite.
+A theorem of Koszul and Malgrange \cite{KoMa} gives ${\bf E}$ a holomorphic structure over $S^2$ which makes $V$ a holomorphic section of ${\bf E}$ exactly when $\bar \partial V = 0$ and the Riemann-Roch Theorem from Riemann surface theory then allows us to estimate the dimension of the space of solutions to the equation $\bar \partial V = 0$.
+If the complex sectional curvature is positive, this enables us to give a lower bound on the {\em Morse index\/} of $f$, which by definition is the maximum dimension of a complex linear space of sections of ${\bf E} = f^*TM \otimes {\mathbb C}$ on which $d^2E(f)$ is negative definite.

 .1 in